evolic/zf2erp/README.md

 * Add additional indexes in the database e.g. for product name
 * Remove adding multiple forms to the controllers.
 Use setting form properties inside getForm() method.

-See the application live [http://zf2erp.tomaszkuter.com/)
+See the application live at http://zf2erp.tomaszkuter.com/